snmaynard/redis-audit/README.md

 will enable you to see that keys are being grouped properly.
 If you omit this parameter the script samples 10% of your keys.
 If the sample size is greater than the number of keys in the database the script will walk all the keys in the Redis database. **DO NOT** run this with a lot of keys on a production master database.
 Keys * will block for a long time and cause timeouts!
+- **Url**: Follows the normal syntax for Redis Urls

+`redis-audit.rb --help` will print out the argument options as well.

 ##Outputs
     Auditing 127.0.0.1:6379 db:0 sampling 26000 keys